labsyspharm/cylinter/docs/index.md

 ## Funding

-This work is supported by:
+This work is supported by the following:

-* NCI grant U2C-CA233262: Pre-cancer Atlases of Cutaneous and Hematologic Origin
+* *NCI grant U2C-CA233262: Pre-cancer Atlases of Cutaneous and Hematologic Origin*
-* NCI grant U54-CA225088: Systems Pharmacology of Therapeutic and Adverse Responses to Immune Checkpoint and Small Molecule Drugs
+* *NIH grant U54CA225088: Systems Pharmacology of Therapeutic and Adverse Responses to Immune Checkpoint and Small Molecule Drugs*
-* Ludwig Center at Harvard Medical School and the Ludwig Cancer Research Foundation
+* *Ludwig Center at Harvard Medical School and the Ludwig Cancer Research Foundation*